earthly/earthly/docs/earth-command/earth-command.md

 Instructs Earthly to push any docker images declared with the `--push` flag to remote docker registries and to run any `RUN --push` commands.
 For more information see the [`SAVE IMAGE` Earthfile command](../earthfile/earthfile.md#save-image) and the [`RUN --push` Earthfile command](../earthfile/earthfile.md#run).

-Pushing only happens during the output stage, and only if the build has succeeded.
+Pushing only happens during the output phase, and only if the build has succeeded.

 ##### `--no-output`